-This might be the most important question when it comes to meal planning.
+This might be the most important question when it comes to overland meal planning.
 Is my goal to relax and enjoy the destination?
 Or do I want to spend time and energy whipping up a culinary masterpiece?
-Sometimes, I enjoy the challenge of preparing fancy camp meals.
+Sometimes, I enjoy the challenge of preparing fancy camp meals in my trail kitchen.
 And sometimes, I just want to get ‘er done so that I can unwind and enjoy the campfire while gazing at the stars.

 What’s the forecast?